FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/zurvan_extreme.md

       - alert: "Tanks should be sure to keep Zurvan facing away from the raid as he has a heavy cleave."
       - alert: "Players can fall off when Zurvan destroys each quadrant of the platform - mind the telegraphs to avoid this."
     mechanics:
-      - mechanic:
       - title: "Platform Quadrants"
         tags:
           - tag: "Mechanic"
         notes:
           - note: "Zurvan will eventually knock off each quadrant of the platform.
 The order is: East, North, West, South - be sure not to fall off."
   - phase: 02
     attacks:
       - attack: "Soar & Flaming Halberd"